-President and CTO, TAL Apparel.
-Leading TAL Apparel on its long-term strategy and continuous innovations in various aspects of the business.
+President and CTO, TAL Apparel (2000).
+Lee is leading TAL Apparel on its long-term strategy and continuous innovations in various aspects of the business.
 The major focuses are digital transformation, disruptive technologies, business model innovations and sustainability.
-Responsible for the innovative services of TAL such as Vendor Managed Inventory and leading the sustainability journey of TAL for the past 15+ years.
-Lee is also a board member of the Sustainable Apparel Coalition and the chairman of Hong Kong Sustainability Award of HKMA.
+He is responsible for the innovative services of TAL such as Vendor Managed Inventory and has been leading the sustainability journey of TAL for the past 15+ years.
+Lee is also a Board Member of the Sustainable Apparel Coalition and the Chairman of Hong Kong Sustainability Award of HKMA.

-Programme Advisor and Leader, Freedom Fund, which focuses on ending exploitation among young women and migrant workers in textile production in Tamil Nadu, India.
-Palaniyandi has an active role in India Working Group Against Human Trafficking and over 25 years of experience in community development and human rights.
-Previously, Palaniyandi has worked with Geneva Global, UNICEF and Save the Children.
-He is also a founding member of the Tamil Nadu Alliance (2017), a network seeking to improve working conditions in the textile sector.
+Programme Advisor and Leader, Freedom Fund.
+The Freedom Fund focuses on ending exploitation among young women and migrant workers in textile production in Tamil Nadu, India.
+Palaniyandi also has an active role in India Working Group Against Human Trafficking and over 25 years of experience in community development and human rights.
+Previously, he worked with Geneva Global, UNICEF and Save the Children.
+He is also a Founding Member of the Tamil Nadu Alliance (2017), a network seeking to improve working conditions in the textile sector.

 Sustainable Sourcing Specialist

-Sustainable Sourcing Specialist, Kering, specialising in sustainable raw material sourcing, biodiversity and agriculture.
+Sustainable Sourcing Specialist, Kering (2020).
+At Kering, ole-MoiYoi specialises in sustainable raw material sourcing, biodiversity and agriculture.
 She is a Stanford-trained PhD sustainability expert, with over 10 years of experience, championing sustainability initiatives within private companies and development institutions.
 Ole-MoiYoi gained field-level experience, leading rapid-growth agricultural companies in Kenya and Israel.
 She has also worked as a UN FAO researcher, where she advised governments on ecosystem management across the Bay of Bengal, as well as a US government contractor, where she managed a post-tsunami environmental programme in Sri Lanka.

 Founder, HYMNE (2015).
-Creative director, designer and entrepreneur.
-Founded his contemporary menswear brand HYMNE as a study on the utility of clothing, both functionally and artistically.
-Also leading Los Angeles based design firm SVP&S whose clients have included the likes of Nike, Reigning Champ, the NBA, Jordan Brand, Top Dawg Entertainment, 100 Thieves and Universal Music Group among others.
+Creative Director, Designer and Entrepreneur.
+Osifeso founded his contemporary menswear brand HYMNE as a study on the utility of clothing, both functionally and artistically.
+He is also leading Los Angeles based design firm SVP&S whose clients have included the likes of Nike, Reigning Champ, the NBA, Jordan Brand, Top Dawg Entertainment, 100 Thieves and Universal Music Group, among others.

 “We have to reapproach what we view as success.
 Maximising profits is wonderful, but it must not be at the expense of morality in regard to social or environmental impact.
 Companies with a great bottom line, but who are morally bankrupt should be held accountable and not categorised as ‘successful’.”

 CEO, Red Carpet Green Dress (2019).
-Published author (THE TRIBE TM Empowerment Journal, The Fashion Designer’s Resource Book) and writer (The Guardian, VOGUE, Huffington Post).
-Pattinson is a British born Ghanaian entrepreneur, working across fashion, media and entertainment.
+Pattinson is a Published Author of THE TRIBE TM Empowerment Journal, The Fashion Designer’s Resource Book and Writer for The Guardian, VOGUE, Huffington Post.
 Showcasing sustainable fashion at the Oscars every year, she brings sustainability to the forefront of conversation and action.
 Working with Louis Vuitton, Armani, Vivienne Westwood and others, the campaign celebrated its 10th year of activism in 2019.
+Pattinson is a British born Ghanaian Entrepreneur, working across fashion, media and entertainment.

 ”I think it’s impossible to have a fashion industry without creativity and ingenuity.
 Both are crucial for any form of development, innovation or recalibration.
 What we haven’t been doing is using them to redesign systems, processes and mindsets for a global community.
 We have been using them to benefit a select few.
 It’s time to redirect our creativity and ingenuity so we can be better, not just look better.”

-President of CHANEL SAS and President of CHANEL Fashion since 1990.
-Graduate of the Ecole Supérieure de Commerce de Bordeaux with a Business Administration Master’s degree from Harvard Business School.
-Was an Auditor-Organisation Consultant at Deloitte before joining CHANEL.
-Also President of CHANEL’s Métiers d’art, President of Eres, Vice-president of the Chambre Syndicale de la Mode Féminine, President of the Advocacy and Public Policy Commission of the Comité Colbert, President of the Institut Français de la Mode’s Foundation, and a Chevalier of the French Legion of Honour.
-CHANEL is part of the Fashion Pact.
+President, CHANEL SAS and President, CHANEL FASHION (1990).
+Pavlovsky is a graduate of the Ecole Supérieure de Commerce de Bordeaux and holds a master’s degree in Business Administration from Harvard Business School.
+Prior to joining CHANEL, he worked as an Auditor Organisation Consultant at Deloitte.
+Pavlovsky has also been the President of CHANEL’s Métiers d’art, President of Eres, Vice president of the Chambre Syndicale de la Mode Féminine, President of the Advocacy and Public Policy Commission of the Comité Colbert, President of the Institut Français de la Mode’s Foundation, and a Chevalier of the French Legion of Honour.

 Representing the Fashion Pact.